coderjonny/react-style-guide/README.md

     })
     ```
   - ###Comments
-    - Write a comment at the top of the component if the component belongs to a parent component.
+    - Write a comment at the top of the component class if the component belongs to a parent component, especially if the parent component is passing in ```props```.

   - ###Methods
   - Class instance methods should do one thing.
 (Single Responsibility Principle)